-Excerpt, Behind Cellar Doors, (75,000 words)
+Excerpt, Behind Cellar Doors, (95,000 words)

-©2017, Keli Vice
+©2018, Keli Vice

-The question sends a smirk across my face and my scratching pencil joins the sound of forty-one others, dashing across the paper.
+The question sends a smirk across my face and my scratching pencil joins the sound of forty-one others, dashing across the paper:

 100% ML on warm-climate Chardonnay that lacks sufficient acidity will produce an overly fat, flabby wine.
 However, <50% ML on cooler-climate fruit with ample acidity creates a mouth-filling balance.

-Hopefully Professor Coyle isn’t a fan of buttery Chards, either.
+Let’s hope Professor Coyle isn’t a fan of buttery Chards, either.

 Optimal ripeness is determined by Brix levels, berry metabolites, berry proteins and taste—primarily seed maturity.
 To measure the Brix of the fruit …

-I’m scribbling out the last few words of my answer when my backpack starts buzzing again.
+I’m scribbling out the last few words of my answer when my backpack starts buzzing…again.
 It’s all I can do to hold in my grunt of frustration.
-Leave me alone, already!

 “Time’s up,” Professor Coyle calls from the bottom of the room.

-(4) Missed calls from Martin Sandcastle.
+(4) Missed calls from Martin Sandcastle

-I feel my eyebrows draw together, alarm bells going off in the back of my head.
+My eyebrows draw together, alarm bells going off in the back of my head.
 Why would Martin be calling me?